concord-consortium/lab/readme.md

     cap deploy:update           # update server
     cap deploy:update_jnlps     # update server jnlps

+When you have made changes in the repository like adding or updating a git submodule in `src/vendor` then you will need to run `cap deploy:clean_and_update`.

 ##### Updating the Java jar resources on a remote rerver

 The Java resources require much less frequent updates since the main body of work